 An optical engineer is sometimes required to specify surface roughness for optical components.
 There are several standards that can be used for reference, and each is appropriate in a given industry.
 However, all of the specifications ultimately refer back to ISO 4287, parts 1 and 2, for definitions of terms and measurement methods.

 The length of a measurement is a critical part of specifying surface roughness.
-You can measure one part over 0.1mm, 1mm, and 10mm with the same instrument and get completely different answers for the same surface roughness measurement.
+You can take measurements over 0.1mm, 1mm, or 10mm with the same instrument and get completely different answers for the same surface roughness measurement.
 To deal with this, surface measurement is typically divided into three regions: roughness, waviness, and form.
 These correspond to measurements over short, medium, and long distances.
 You get to decide the boundaries between these regions, but I typically specify waviness to cover the range from 80µm to 1mm.
 Roughness is then measured over a range from the minimum the instrument can measure up to 80µm and form covers any feature that extends more than 1mm.
 The following paragraphs cover how to specify roughness and waviness on an engineering drawing.

 The ANSI/ASME B46.1 standard in the US and ISO 1302 in the rest of the world are the standards used by mechanical engineers and mold makers for specification of surface roughness.
 Recent editions of these standards have come a long way toward harmonizing the specifications, so they can normally be used interchangeably.
 In a picture, the specification looks like this: